aws-solutions/live-streaming-on-aws/README.md

 * CODEVERSION = this will be the subfolder containing the code.

 This will:
-* copies the console files to ./deployment/dist/.
+* copy the console files to ./deployment/dist/.
-* copies the CloudFormation template to ./deployment/dist/ and updates the source code mappings.
+* copy the CloudFormation template to ./deployment/dist/ and updates the source code mappings.
-* zips and copies the source code to ./deployment/dist/
+* zip and copy the source code to ./deployment/dist/

 Example:
 ```